 Gretchen Steidle Wallace

 Wallace has spent more than a decade training in the fields of personal transformation, meditation, engaged Buddhism, and alternative healing.
 As a therapeutic practitioner of Integrative Breathwork, she works with those dealing with trauma from war and sexual violence.

-Wallace is a producer of the Emmy-nominated documentary, The Devil Came on Horseback, a film about her brother's tenure as a military observer in Darfur, Sudan, which premiered at the Sundance Film Festival in 2007.
-She is also coauthor of her brother's memoirs, The Devil Came on Horseback: Bearing Witness to the Genocide in Darfur.
+Wallace is a producer of the three-time Emmy-nominated documentary, The Devil Came on Horseback, a film about her brother's tenure as a military observer in Darfur, Sudan, which premiered at the Sundance Film Festival in 2007.
+She is also coauthor of her brother's memoir, The Devil Came on Horseback: Bearing Witness to the Genocide in Darfur.

 Wallace was honored by World Business Magazine and Shell as one of the "Top International 35 Women Under 35."
 In 2010, she was chosen as a CNN Hero working in Haiti after the earthquake there.
 In 2011, she was chosen one of seven Remarkable Women of the World by New Hampshire Magazine.